GreanBeetle/robot-question/README.md

 ### To run

+__update these instructions. additonally, build a UI that graphs this data as its being computed__

 Be sure that you're in the root of this folder.

-With node installed, run `node index.js` in your terminal.
+With node installed, run `node FILE TBD` in your terminal.
 The answer should log to the terminal.

 ### Author